carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![VPC Peering](https://docs.aws.amazon.com/images/vpc/latest/peering/images/peering-intro-diagram.png)

 - What: AWS-provided network connectivity between VPCs.
 It connects two VPC over a direct network route using **private IP addresses** (secure).
-Instances on peered VPCs behave just like they are on the same network.
+Instances on peered VPCs behave **just like they are on the same network**.
   - It can connect one VPC to another in same or different region (VPC inter-region peering).
   - It can connect one VPC to another in same or different AWS account.
 - When: Multiple VPCs need to connect with one another and access their resources